kevin-montrose/Jil/README.md

 ### Escaping Tricks

 JSON has escaping rules for `\`, `"`, and control characters.
-These can be kind be time consuming to deal, Jil avoids as much as possible in two ways.
+These can be kind be time consuming to deal with, Jil avoids as much as possible in two ways.

 First, all known key names are once and baked into the generated delegates [like so](https://github.com/kevin-montrose/Jil/blob/master/Jil/Serialize/InlineSerializer.cs#L1063).
 Known keys are member names and enumeration values.